Democrats vote to upend presidential primary calendar for 2024 but challenges persist

 The DNC is not only requiring that states in the early window hold the primary on the dates specified by the national party but also implement expanded voter access - something New Hampshire Democrats say is a political impossibility.

 "We're in an impossible, no-win position," he said.
-"We know that New Hampshire will still hold the first-in-the-nation primary, whether or not the DNC approves of it or not."
+"We know that New Hampshire will still hold the first-in-the-nation primary, whether or not the DNC approves of it."

 But if that happens - which Buckley stressed is not a hypothetical but an eventuality - DNC rules will be triggered and consequences will be meted out.